Thoughts on the joys and problems of modern life

 There is concern amongst consumer groups that private enterprise may lead to the closure of uneconomic post offices and, while this risk exists, a public service agreement will be in operation that should protect many smaller rural post offices.

 We are old enough to remember when you drove onto a garage forecourt and the attendant came to you, filled your car with petrol, took your cash and often cleaned your windscreen too.
-Then, as the oil companies, discovered, that self service pumps could bring customers into pay in their newly discovered ‘shops’ and buy all sorts of things that every traveler needs??, the major supermarkets quickly got into fuel retailing.
+Then, as the oil companies, discovered, that self service pumps could bring customers into pay in their newly discovered ‘shops’ and buy all sorts of things that every traveller needs??, the major supermarkets quickly got into fuel retailing, as it now seams likely that more than half of the motor fuel used in the UK and France is sold by them.

 We go along with this new regime, but supermarkets, get you act together, have a regular clean-up and please, please make sure that your card readers are in working order!